 The parties shall fully participate in all aspects of Family Camp, including but not limited to pre-camp interventions, camp activities, camp processes and procedures, and development of after-care plans.
 Parties will use their best efforts to ensure that all Camp Participants engage in OCB and Family Camp activities as directed by OCB.

 Within 14 days of acceptance the parent who is currently seeing the child(ren) shall inform the child(ren) that they will be attending camp.
 If the parent is unable to do that, the court will.
 Counsel for the parent shall notify opposing counsel and this Court immediately if the parent is unable to so notify the children.
-It is understood that it is the policy of OCB that under no circumstances will a children attend camp without first being told by a parent or a court officer.
+It is understood that it is the policy of OCB that under no circumstances will a child(ren) attend camp without first being told by a parent or a court officer.

 The aftercare plan and any other documentation provided to the parties by OCB staff shall be forwarded by OCB to the Court, the identified aftercare professionals, and the lawyers for the parties.